-Which cryptocurrencies can I buy?
+Which cryptocurrencies can I buy and sell?

 Which payment methods are accepted?

 Coinmama supports Visa and Mastercard credit or debit cards via the Simplex payment system.
 If you are paying by cash, you must use Western Union.
 SEPA, a payment-integration initiative of the European Union for the simplification of bank transfers denominated in the euro, is also an option.
 Coinmama does not let you link your bank account or support other wire transfers.

 How much will it cost me to use Coinmama?

 The company charges a 6.3% transaction fee for each purchase.
 If buying with a credit card, there is an additional 5% fee assessed by Simplex, Coinmama’s credit card processor.